PranabKumarSahoo/customizable-to-do-list/README.md

 * Themes: Users can choose among different themes.

 ## Inspiration
-This is the first Hackathon in my life where I had implemented my development skills.
+This is the first Hackathon Project where I had implemented my development skills.
 So I used to create a webapp using html, css & js which will be used in our daily life i.e. **To-do-list**.
 P.S: Many people forget the things they have to do .
 The to do list will remind them of that things.
 ## What it does